Table of Contents

 The second, often more challenging method is your performance in national-level entrance exams.
 In this type of admission process, you will be selected on the basis of the marks scored in the entrance exams for an institution.

-Some of the popular ANM course entrance exams conducted every year are –
+You might also have to appear for entrance exams.
+Some of the popular ANM course entrance exams conducted every year are-

 - PGIMER Nursing